adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #info "Captain Log": A web platform for developers to keep (and optionally share) a diary/log of their learnings, like if they were tweeting while working.
+- <span class="hashtag">#info</span> "Captain Log": A web platform for developers to keep (and optionally share) a diary/log of their learnings, like if they were tweeting while working.
   <span id="1447263299" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"